yunseo-kim/yunseo-kim.github.io/_posts/en/2022-03-09-Mass-and-Energy-Particles-and-Waves.md

 $$

 ## Mass and Energy of Moving Objects
-According to the theory of relativity, the mass of a moving object increases relative to an observer, and the equation relating the speed and mass of a moving object is defined as follows:
+According to the theory of relativity, the mass of a moving object increases relative to an observer, and the equation for the speed and mass of a moving object is defined as follows:

 $$ m=\frac {m_0}{\sqrt{1-v^2/c^2}} \tag{1} $$